Dionisio Laurerio: Early years, 1497–1535

 Dionisio Laurerio was born in Benevento in 1497.
 He was from a little-known family with links to the Pedicini family, a local patrician family.
 Both of his parents were originally from Florence.

 He entered the Servite Order at a young age and was educated by his order.
 From December 1514, he is reported to be among the brothers of the Order studying at Bologna.
 He obtained a doctorate in theology in 1521.
 After he was ordained as a priest, he became a lector of philosophy, metaphysics, mathematics, and theology at the University of Perugia (1521—1525), and the University of Bologna (1525—1529), then at the Sapienza University of Rome.

 At a chapter of the Servite Order held in Cesena on 18 May 1528, Laurerio was elected procurator of the Servite Order at the Roman Curia, a choice which was confirmed at the next Chapter meeting, held at Faenza.
 He was approved by the Vicar General of the Order, Fra Leonardo of Brescia.
 He was also a papal Penitentiary of the Basilica of S. Peter and S. Paul, attested in 1530.

 On 5 November 1531, the Prior General of the Servites, Jerónimo de Lucca (1523-1535), detached the new monastery called "Il Mergollino" from the jurisdiction of the Order's Neapolitan province, and assigned Fr.
 Dionysio to be its Vicar Perpetuus with full powers.
 Laurerio had been the organizer of the monastery and its properties in the immediately preceding years, the gift of the humanist Jacopo Sannazzaro.

-In 1534, when Thomas Cranmer, the representative of King Henry VIII of England at the papal Court, returned to England, having been approved as Archbishop of Canterbury by Pope Clement VII, Cranmer made such a good report of Laurerio's friendliness and usefulness in doing the king's biusiness, that Henry named Laurerio as Cranmer's successor at the papal court.
+In 1534, when Thomas Cranmer, the representative of King Henry VIII of England at the papal Court, returned to England, having been approved as Archbishop of Canterbury by Pope Clement VII, Cranmer made such a good report of Laurerio's friendliness and usefulness in doing the king's business, that Henry named Laurerio as Cranmer's successor at the papal court.
 Laurerio traveled to London to deal with urgent religious matters in the Kingdom of England.

 At that time, he developed a friendship with Cardinal Alessandro Farnese, the future Pope Paul III, who he probably already knew from Benevento, and who made Laurerio his theologian in sacris.
 Laurerio also developed friendships with humanist Jacopo Sannazzaro and Cardinals Reginald Pole and Jacopo Sadoleto.

 At the end of 1534, Laurerio and other negotiators from the Servite Order met with their Protector, Cardinal Antonio Sanseverino, to resolve some difficulties which had arisen between the superiors of the Order and the General Congregation.
 The judgment of Cardinal Sanseverino was announced on 23 December 1534.